MostDeadDeveloper/BatiBot-The-Discord-Bot/README.md

 - Go to github and make a pull request and compare your forked branch to my main repository.

 -  Note : A pull request is where we evaluate and finalize your submitted work, and make any possible changes.
 In the industry, this process is also known as "code review".

+# Future Changes and Wants
+    - Make Bot Mode like an actual bot, reacting to common messages that needs to be responded.
+    - Shift to user and bot mode in any form of time, it is not only limited to after a new member joining
+    - MAke a channel where they can talk to the bot asking some common or repetitive questions, if it is not in this channel the bot does not reply appropriately.